-- Pins – In cases where the fracture occurs close to the thighbone, pins may be used to hold the joint in place.
-These pins are usually used on younger patients whose bones are still growing and do not require the strong stability of plates and screws, which can limit proper growth.
+- Pins—In cases where the fracture occurs close to the thighbone, pins may be used to hold the joint in place.
+This approach is most often used for younger patients, whose bones are still growing and do not require the extra stability provided by plates and screws, which can limit proper growth.

 Because the pelvis protects important organs, blood vessels and nerves and anchors the muscles of the abdomen, hip and thigh, it is important to seek immediate medical attention if you believe you may have sustained a pelvic fracture.
 The doctor will perform a careful physical examination; in the case of a high-energy trauma, which may have caused extensive injury to a variety of systems, you may be attended by a number of medical specialists.
 To determine the proper treatment, you may need one or more imaging test:

 - X-ray—This will likely be the first imaging test performed.
 X-rays provide a clear image of bone and will allow the doctor to identify the location and severity of the fracture.
 It is likely that a series of x-rays will be taken from different angles to help the doctor visualize any displacement, in which the ends of broken bones no longer line up properly.